EPIC-guide/epic-guide.github.io/_life/shopping.md

 Their [website](https://globus.ch) is only available in French and German.

+### Markets

+Towns and communes typically have a market with local sellers of fresh produce once or twice a week.
+Check your local commune to know when and where, for Lausanne it's Wednesdays and Saturdays around the Riponne/Palud area.

 ### Specialty stores

 - Slavic: [Doushka](https://doushka.ch/), Rue Jean-Louis Galliard 02 1004 Lausanne